FiB3/ssjs-vsc/README.md

 You can start using this extension for basic features right away.
 However in order to use support for rapid Cloud-page development, you must install connection to SFMC.
 This connection consists of Installed Package, Cloud Page & Text Resource.

-You can see a guide using the new `SSJS: Show Config` command for interactive config.
+You can see a guide using the new `SSJS: Show Config` command for interactive wizard.
+It is really easy!

 ## Development

-Once your SSJS is Active and Cloud Page published, all you need to do is to create script and upload it to Marketing Cloud:
+Once your SSJS Manager is Active and Cloud Page published, all you need to do is to create script and upload it to Marketing Cloud:
 - First time upload is done via `SSJS: Upload Script to Dev` or cloud icon in top right corner of editor tab.
 - `SSJS: Run` lets your preview your script or opens the script in the browser (depending on your Prefereces).
 - `SSJS: Get Dev Path` command will give you the deployed URL.